MSP-Greg/SketchUp/docs/Template_Guide.md

 ### Sketchup.set_status_text

 See [Sketchup.set_status_text].
 Text can be placed in three different locations.
-The constants define the location.
+The constants are used as the position parameter and define the location.

 ```ruby
 result = Sketchup.set_status_text("This is a Test", SB_VCB_VALUE)